For beginners

 For most people, ashtanga yoga is a physically demanding and challenging form of yoga.
 This is especially true in the beginning, where the body has to get used to new ways of moving.
 Over time, your body will adjust and things that felt hard or seemed impossible as first, starts to get easier.
 As you proceed, the body gets stronger and more flexible.
 You will start to feel lighter and more spacious.
 This applies to all ages and bodies.

-If you are new to ashtanga yoga we recommend that your start out by joining our Ashtanga fundamentals workshop.
+If you are new to ashtanga yoga we recommend that your start out by joining our Intro week or the Ashtanga fundamentals workshop.

 With this starting point, you will lay a solid foundation for your ashtanga yoga practice and be ready to join the Mysore-classes.
 The Mysore-classes use a specific way of teaching deriving from the city of Mysore in India.
 Here, students do their individual ashtanga practices in their own pace and receive help from the teacher when necessary.
 We have made sure to collect all you need to know about this teaching-method before you start.
 Below, you will find a short explanation of the steps in the first few months.
 Further down we have listed some valuable recommendations for your yoga practice.